fab01/sym-playground/README.md

-pro_scheduler
+<h1>Catalogue Bundle</h1>

-A Symfony project created on May 1, 2016, 4:53 pm.
+A Symfony bundle created on May 1, 2016, 4:53 pm.